ewaldbervoets/Knowledge-Share/README.md

 ## Step 5: Deploy the applications to Minikube

-You should now have ping-service and pong-service images in your Minikube Docker environment.
+At this point, we should have two Docker images, `ping-service` and `pong-service`, built and ready in our Minikube's Docker environment.

+The next task is to create Kubernetes deployments for our services.
+A Deployment is a Kubernetes resource where we specify the desired state for our application.
+It allows Kubernetes to change the actual state to the desired state at a controlled rate.

 Create the deployments: